W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 > “Simple, static, and blog-aware.”

-From where I'm sitting it has a been dream tool, for creating an incredibly fast, static websites without the clutter.
+From where I'm sitting it has a been dream tool, for creating an incredibly fast, static website without the clutter.
 Precisely, the reason I built my this site using the platform.
-I've been on Jekyll for probably, almost five years now so I wanted to write this piece to illustrate some of the main benefits I've reaped over the last few years and specifically from a Designers eye.
+I've been on Jekyll for almost five years now so I wanted to write this piece to illustrate some of the main benefits I have reaped over the last few years and specifically from a designers eye.

 #### What do you need to know in order to get on with Jekyll
-My main vocation is Product Design.
+My main vocation is in Product Design.
 I'm familiar with front end development but I can safely say it's definitely not one of my fortes.

 Before you continue on to the next part, here's a few things to consider before you plough head first into Jekyll.
 Not that there's anything wrong with doing so.
 After all that's how I got started.
 But to help you reduce the amount of frustration you might experience I have listed a few pointers below.
 I like to think I'm a half decent designer so a designer's main prerogative is to consider the best possible experience.